 - What are you going to do when you retire?

 We’d suggest employing these more personal questions only if your office has a particularly share-friendly culture.
+They're great for really intimate groups who work together on pretty much everything and should know eachother inside and out.
 Otherwise, there’s a good chance you could generate a few raised eyebrows with these.

 - Why did you choose the name you did for your child?

 - If there is a heaven, who would you most like to call there?

 - What do you do when you feel fear?